itemis/itemis-blog/CheBlog.md

 ### Prepare the Agent

 This Che plugins starts our server via a `laucher.sh` shell script.
 To be able to do that we need to add a `wsagent` to Che as well.
-This agent allows us to get the Language Server server part downloaded automatically (sideload).
+This agent allows us to get the Language Server server part downloaded automatically (side-load).
 This looks like this.

 ```
 cd agents/che-core-api-agent/src/main/resources/agents/
 ```

-Here we create a new Json `org.eclipse.che.ls.mydsl.json` File for the MyDsl-Agent.
+Here we create a new JSON `org.eclipse.che.ls.mydsl.json` File for the MyDsl-Agent.

 ```
 {